j1010756/Monthly-Creations/README.md

 # Automated Nmap Scanner

 ## Overview
 This script automates the process of running various Nmap scans on a target IP address, including vulnerability, TCP SYN, aggressive, and ping scans.
 It provides flexibility in scan options to gather a range of network information and potential vulnerabilities, making it a versatile tool for network audits and vulnerability assessments.
-The script also allows users to save scan reports in text files with a timestamp.
+The script also allows users to save scan reports in text files, CSV, or JSON format with a timestamp.

 ## Key Features
 - Automates multiple scan types on a specified target IP, including vulnerability, TCP SYN, aggressive, and ping scans